 The effective current table for the Isso_pd current is extracted by the following process.
-The buffer is set to "logic zero."
-A Vtable voltage source is inserted between the [Pulldown Reference] node and the buffer as shown in Figure 7.
-This Vtable voltage is swept form -Vcc (typical) to +Vcc (typical) and is relative to the [Pulldown Reference] typ/min/max values for the corresponding columns.
-The output is connected to the Vcc (typical) value as shown in Figure 7.
+The buffer is set to "logic zero".
+A Vtable voltage source is inserted between the [Pulldown Reference] node and the buffer as shown below.
+This Vtable voltage is swept from -Vcc (typical) to +Vcc (typical) and is relative to the [Pulldown Reference] typ/min/max values for the corresponding columns.
+The output is connected to the Vec GND (typical) value as shown below.
+Low State (logic zero)